Last Updated: July 17, 2021

 39. About half of the smartphone users in the US do not download even a single app in a month.

 According to a survey of US smartphone users in June 2017, 51% of users hadn’t downloaded a single app in the previous one month and only 13% had downloaded one app.
 At the other end of the spectrum were 17% users who had downloaded 4 or more apps.

 40. Nearly half of smartphone users open apps more than 10 times a day, about 8% do so more than 50 times.

 (Source: Mobile App Daily)

 Irrespective of whether the engagement is with one app or many, what is interesting about this set of app usage stats is that only 51% of smartphone users open an app 10 times or less in a day.
-For 25%, the frequency is 11 to 20 times in a day; for 16%, it is 21 to 50 times; for 6%, 51 to 100 times, and for 2%, incredibly enough, more than 100 times in one day.
+For 25%, the frequency is 11 to 20 times in a day.
+If we talk about 16%, it is 21 to 50 times.
+If we consider 6%, 51 to 100 times, and for 2%, incredibly enough, more than 100 times in one day.

 This figure is even higher at 66% in the 18-24 age brackets.
 Users in this age group also spend an additional 4% of digital time on tablet apps.
 With increasing age, the likelihood of spending more time on a desktop or laptop increases.

 42. Mobile users spend 87% of their usage time in apps.